curl/curl/tests/runtests.md

 ## `-o \<variablename=value\>`

 Overwrite the specified internal **variable** with **value**.
-Useful to change variables that didn't get a dedicated flag to change them.
+Useful to change variables that did not get a dedicated flag to change them.
 Check the source to see which variables are available.

 ## `-P \<proxy\>`

-Use the specified HTTP proxy when executing tests, even if the tests themselves don't specify a proxy.
+Use the specified HTTP proxy when executing tests, even if the tests themselves do not specify a proxy.
 This option allows one to test external proxies using curl's regression test suite.

 ## `-p`